 - I’ve never attended a private school.

-- I was so into painting when I was a kid, so I thought I’d be a visual artist.
-Things changed when I got into writing, though.
+- I was so into painting when I was a kid, so I thought I’d be a visual artist someday.
+But things changed when I got into writing.

 - I love Donna Tartt’s The Secret History.